 Circulating and Cementing

-During this process the casing is reciprocated or rotated to allow the scratchers to work to remove excess wall cake to give the cement a better bond.
+During cementing, the casing may be reciprocated or rotated to allow scratchers to remove excess wall cake from the formation.
+This process improves cement bonding and helps ensure a reliable cement sheath around the casing.

 Potential Hazards

-- being struck by high-pressure lines failing if not secured properly
+- Being struck by high-pressure lines or hoses if they fail, rupture, or are not properly secured.

-- having a high-pressure connection failure caused by mismatched or excessively worn hammer unions
+- High-pressure connection failures caused by mismatched, damaged, or excessively worn hammer unions.

 Possible Solutions